adriantrunzo/dotfiles/README.md

 # dotfiles

-My dotfiles, mainly based around vim, git and kitty.
+My dotfiles, mainly based around vim, git and ghostty.
 Please feel free to copy anything you find useful into your own dotfiles.

 ## Usage